Emerging Draft Local Plan

 Next steps

-Following this stage of the Local Plan, we anticipate submitting the plan to the Secretary of State (SoS) in early 2026.
-The SoS will then appoint an independent planning inspector who will examine the Plan and make recommendations for any modifications that are required before it can be found sound and adopted.
+Following this stage of the Local Plan, we anticipate submitting the plan to the Secretary of State (SoS) in late 2025 or early 2026.
+The SoS will then appoint an independent planning inspector who will examine the Plan and recommend any modifications that are required before it can be found sound and adopted.
 We are currently expecting for the Local Plan to be adopted in late 2026 or early 2027, but this will depend on the length of the examination and the availability of planning inspectors to carry out the examination.
 Once the Local Plan has gone through the process of examination and is adopted, the Local Plan will replace the current Local Plan which was adopted in 2020.

 Early engagement - Early 2023